 The Company's financial risk management objective is the prudent management of risk within the parameters of the risk appetite articulated by the Board of Directors ("the Board"), ensuring an appropriate balance between risk and reward in order to maximise shareholder returns in alignment with the Company's overall business strategy.
-The Company has implemented a Risk Management Framework, which is modelled significantly on that of Scotiabank and is captured in a Board approved document of that name.
-The Framework is the key source of information for the Board, Senior Management, and all other employees of the Company that:
+The Company has implemented a risk management framework, which is modelled significantly on that of Scotiabank and is captured in a Board approved document of that name.
+The framework includes five components namely Risk Governance, Risk Appetite, Risk Management Tools, Risk Identification and Assessment and Risk Culture.
+The Framework document is the key source of information for the Board, Senior Management, and all other employees of the Company that: